What Percentage of Homebuyers Pay Cash? It Depends on the Market

 Some markets have seen a recent influx of cash offers driven by remote workers relocating from expensive to relatively affordable cities.
 These buyers use the proceeds from the sale of their previous (and often pricey) home to pay all-cash in a cheaper market.

-This trend has been seen prominently in the state of Florida where the percentage of cash sales in cities such as Naples and West Palm beach exceeded 50% in the red-hot market of 2021.
+This trend has been seen prominently in the state of Florida, where the percentage of cash sales in cities such as Naples reached a whopping 60% in the first quarter of 2024.

-Due to their fantastic weather, Sun Belt markets are often popular among investors or people buying second homes for vacation or retirement, making them cash-heavy.
-More than half of those who buy second homes pay with all-cash, according to NAR.
+Due to its fantastic weather, five of the top 10 metro areas with the largest share of cash home sales are in Florida, according to Axios.
+Sun Belt markets are often popular among investors or people buying second homes for vacation or retirement, making them cash-heavy.
+Although vacation-home buyers and investors make up the majority of all-cash buyers, primary residence buyers are actively using cash as well, according to NAR.

 In contrast, you may not see the same volume of cash buyers in certain areas of California due to the exorbitantly high price of housing.
-While cash sales skyrocket in the Sunshine state, they’ve been lower than average in markets like Santa Clara County, California, home of San Jose, where 14.6% of sales were all-cash as of June 2022.
+While cash sales have skyrocketed in the Sunshine State, they’ve been lower than average in markets like Santa Clara County, California, which is home to the city of Los Altos, where only 26% of homes were sold for cash in May 2024.

 2. Wealth of local buyer pool